oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.2.1 Multiplicity
 Multiplicity, as used in the Unified Modeling Language ([UML](#uml)), is a range of allowed cardinalities.
-The *minc* and *maxc* options specify the minimum and maximum cardinality (number of elements) in a field of an Array, Map, or Record type:
+The *minc* and *maxc* options specify the minimum and maximum cardinality (number of elements) in a field of an Array, Choice, Map, or Record type:

 | minc | maxc | Multiplicity | Description | Keywords |
 | ---: | ---: | -----------: | :---------- | :------- |